UniversalDependencies/UD_Italian-Valico/README.md

 # Introduction

 UD Italian-Valico is a collection of 36 Italian as a Second Language texts (398 sentences and 6,777 tokens), in the Universal Dependencies formalism elicited from a comic strip.
-Each text is matched with a corrected version and both are automatically annotated and then manually corrected.
+Each text is matched with a corrected version (TH) and both are automatically annotated and then manually corrected.
 The annotations follow the standard Italian UD guidelines, along with a set of supplementary guidelines for this particular treebank.
-The treebank represents English, French, German, and Spanish learners of Italian, at three different year of study.
+The treebank represents English, French, German, and Spanish learners of Italian at three different year of study.
 There are 9 texts for each native language and three texts per year of study.

 The treebank is realised as test set.